 Restart your computer after you installed the latest Windows updates.
 Launch Blender and see if it crashes.

-If this issue persist, try the next fix, below.
+If this issue persists, try the next fix, below.

 Fix 4: Update / Reinstall Blender